 Ohio toxic tort lawyer and mesothelioma lung cancer attorney reviews plumbing asbestos exposure injury claims for plaintiffs nationwide

 In fact, workers are still at risk of asbestos exposure as many buildings and workplaces throughout the country still contain the toxic material.
 Plumbers and pipefitters regularly worked with asbestos thermal insulation and asbestos pipe repair materials.
-This includes pipes, boilers, ducts and tanks containing asbestos insulation as well as joint compounds, cement, pipe block, valves, gaskets, pipe coating and welding rods.

 Nearly any plumber or pipefitter that worked into the 1980s could be at risk of developing severe health issues, including asbestosis, lung cancer, and mesothelioma.

 Joe Lyon is a highly-rated asbestos lawyer representing plaintiffs nationwide in lung cancer and mesothelioma plumbing asbestos exposure claims.